cloudify-cosmo/cloudify-azure-plugin/docs/misc.rst

               - https://server-fqdn/ps_enable_winrm_http.ps1
         delete: pkg.cloudify_azure.resources.compute.virtualmachine.delete

-The inputs ps_entry and ps_urls can be overriden if you create a new node type.
+The inputs ps_entry and ps_urls can be overridden if you create a new node type.
 It's recommended that, if you do this, you still reference the default script within your override script as to still enable WinRM (unless you intend to remove or replace this functionality).
 Without the default